awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 Automated snapshots are deleted at the end of a retention period\.
 The default retention period is one day, but you can modify it by using the Amazon Redshift console or programmatically by using the Amazon Redshift API or CLI\.

 To disable automated snapshots, set the retention period to zero\.
 If you disable automated snapshots, Amazon Redshift stops taking snapshots and deletes any existing automated snapshots for the cluster\.
+You can't disable automated snapshots for RA3 node types\.
+You can set an RA3 node type automated retention period from 1–35 days\.

 Only Amazon Redshift can delete an automated snapshot; you cannot delete them manually\.
 Amazon Redshift deletes automated snapshots at the end of a snapshot's retention period, when you disable automated snapshots for the cluster, or when you delete the cluster\. *Amazon Redshift retains the latest automated snapshot until you disable automated snapshots or delete the cluster\.*